-Stephen Schmidt has been a full-time violinist with the Richmond Symphony since 1996, and is the principal violist of the Williamsburg Sinfonia.
+Stephen Schmidt has been a full-time violist with the Richmond Symphony since 1996, and was the principal violist of the Williamsburg Symphony Orchestra from 2009-17.
 He grew up outside of Philadelphia in Havertown, Pennsylvania and at the age of 14 started commuting to New York City on weekends to attend The Juilliard School’s Pre-College program.
 He went on to earn Pre-College, Bachelor, and Master of Music degrees there, and subsequently he earned a Doctorate from Peabody Conservatory of The Johns Hopkins University.
 His teachers have included Roberto Diaz, Paul Neubauer, Eugene Becker, Joseph DePasquale, Paul Doktor, and Janee Munroe.
-As a performer he has participated in many music festivals, including Tanglewood, Spoleto (Italy), Bowdoin Chamber Music Festival, Kinhaven, and the National Repertory Orchestra.
+As a performer he has participated in many music festivals, including Tanglewood, Spoleto (Italy), Bowdoin Chamber Music Festival, Kinhaven, Estherwood, and the National Repertory Orchestra.

-Dr. Schmidt teaches viola at Virginia Commonwealth University and is the Director as well as Chairman of the Board of VCU’s Mary Anne Rennolds Chamber Concerts series, a series that presents concerts and masterclasses by internationally renowned chamber groups and classical instrumentalists.
-He spent 15 summers teaching and performing at the Performing Arts Institute in Pennsylvania, where he was the coordinator of strings and was featured as soloist with their orchestra many times.
+Dr. Schmidt’s first teaching job was at the St. Catherine’s School, and he returned there in 2018 as a member of their resident ensemble, the Oberon String Quartet.
+He teaches viola at Virginia Commonwealth University and is the Director as well as Chairman of the Board of VCU’s Mary-Anne Rennolds Chamber Concerts series, a series that presents concerts and masterclasses by internationally renowned chamber groups and classical instrumentalists.
+He has taught masterclasses and provided special guest artists for several Violapalooza events held at VCU and sponsored by the Virginia Viola Society.
 In 2003 Stephen joined the Richmond Chamber Players as their violist, adding the duty of Artistic Director in 2013.
 He has performed with the Atlantic Chamber Ensemble (ACE) and the Eckhart Ensemble, and since 2011 has taught at the “Orchestra Project” summer music program in Richmond.
-In 2014 he joined the camp’s organizing committee.
-Stephen has played the world premieres of solo viola and chamber works by Allan Blank and a solo viola piece by Jonathan Leshnoff.
+In 2014 he joined their organizing committee.
+Prior to 2011 he spent 15 summers teaching and performing at the Performing Arts Institute in Pennsylvania, where he was the coordinator of strings and was featured as soloist with their orchestra many times.
+Stephen has played the world premieres of solo viola and chamber works by Allan Blank, Randall Thompson, and Jonathan Leshnoff.

 In 2012 Stephen appeared in two scenes in Steven Spielberg’s film “Lincoln” – in one as the concertmaster and in another as the conductor.
 During 2014 he appeared as a violinist in AMC channel’s television show “Turn – Washington’s Spies” and in the pilot episode of Amazon’s Civil War era show “Point of Honor.”

-Dr. Schmidt is a regular yearly judge for Richmond Symphony Orchestra League’s concerto competition and regularly judges local youth-orchestra auditions.
+Dr. Schmidt is a yearly judge for Richmond Symphony Orchestra League’s concerto competition and regularly judges local youth-orchestra auditions for the RSO’s YOP.
 He has also judged the MTNA Regional Competition and the Home Educators Association Conference Competition.
 His wife Holly Rose is also a violist and violinist and has extensive long-term apprenticeship training in the Suzuki Method.
 She is the Managing Director of the Richmond Chamber Players.
 Together they enjoy teaching all ages and ranges of young string players.
-Stephen loves collecting vinyl records and dreaming about old instruments and automobiles.
+Stephen loves collecting vinyl records and dreaming about vintage instruments and automobiles.
 He currently plays on a viola made in 1717 by Petrus Antonius Malvolti.